ADPRIMA Main DirectoryIdeas for new and future teachers

 Quickies on What Works in Teaching

-Teachers, especially new teachers, are always on the lookout for ideas and practices that work.
+All teachers, especially those new to the profession, are always on the lookout for ideas and practices that actually work and are not just passing "fads."
 In the course of a career as a teacher, you will discover many things that work for you, but maybe not for your fellow teacher down the hall.
-You will also, if you get really good at teaching, invent things that work, and that is what this little page is all about -- what works.
+You will also, if you get really good at teaching, invent things that work, and that is what this little page on ADPRIMA is all about -- what works.

 Not everyone agrees on the most effective ways to teach content to all children or to motivate them.
 Much depends on variables over which the teacher has little, if any control.
 However, there are a number of principles that have nearly universal agreement.
 Below are a number of these.
 Additional information will be added to the ADPRIMA site on a regular basis.